Tomato fruitworm, Helicoverpa zea

 Description

-Tomato fruitworm moths are about 1 inch long and are white or tan with irregular wing markings.
-These moths are nocturnal and can often be found resting beneath foliage during the day.
-Females lay white or pale green, spherical eggs singly on younger leaves and buds of hemp.
-As the eggs mature, they become yellow and gray and develop ridges.
-The eggs are very small, about 0.5 mm (0.02 inches), and each female moth can lay as many as 25 eggs in one day.
-Young larvae are small and dark with black bristles and, after hatching, are typically concentrated near plant reproductive structures.
+Young larvae are creamy white with black tubercles and a black head capsule.
 Later instars are about 25.5 mm (1 inch) long and are green, brown, pink, yellow, or a combination of these colors.
-They also have alternating dark and light stripes running lengthwise along the top of the thorax and abdomen, and brown or black heads with rows of dark bristles or bumps along the body.
+They also have alternating dark and light stripes running lengthwise along the top of the thorax and abdomen, and brown or black heads with rows of dark bristles or bumps along the body that vary in length, depending on the instar.
 Pupae are brown or dark red.

 Quick Facts